decentralized-identity/linked-vp/spec/spec.md

 - Challenge in the DID Doc matches challenge in Presentation
 - Domain in the DID Doc matches domain in Presentation

-- Public credentials are not meant to grant access or trigger actions, they are meant for information disclosure
+- Public credentials are not meant to grant access or trigger actions, they are meant for data disclosure
   - Verifiers should require dynamic proof of ownership when credentials are requested for triggering actions or granting access.